kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

                          (td-delete! td))}
       "Clear completed")))
 ````
+Both `hidden` properties address spec requirements, and are implemented precisely by just adding or removing the DOM hidden attribute.
+The `content` is adjusted with no more than setting `innerHTML`.

 In support of the above we extend the model of the to-do list with more dataflow properties:
 ````clojure
 (defn todo-list [seed-todos]